marigold-dev/training-nft-1/README.md

 taq deploy nft.tz -e "testing"
 ```

+{% callout type="note" %}
-> Note : If this is the first time you're using `taqueria`, you may want to run through [this training](https://github.com/marigold-dev/training-dapp-1#ghostnet-testnet-wallet).
+If this is the first time you're using `taqueria`, you may want to run through [this training](https://github.com/marigold-dev/training-dapp-1#ghostnet-testnet-wallet).
+{% /callout %}

 > For advanced users, just go to `.taq/config.local.testing.json` and change the default account by alice one's (publicKey,publicKeyHash,privateKey) and then redeploy:
 >